Snell SA2015 and newer helmet required.

 All participants and spectators must comply with all track rules and regulations.
 Please see the event page for a link to or copy of rules and regulations dictated by the track.
 If you are not allowed to participate in the event or asked to leave during the event do to conduct or breaking rules of the club or track, you will not be given a refund.
-For example, if the track has a 108 decibel noise limit and you bring a vehicle that is too loud and the track officials will not allow you to run, you will not be allowed back on the track and will not receive a refund for that day or remaining days of the event.
 It is up to you to know and comply with the track rules and regulations.
 At any time you have questions on the Northwoods Shelby Club or track rules for the event, there will be contact email and phone numbers you can get the information prior to registration.

 Black Flag Policy